OneVariable/research-archive/Projects/soupstone.md

 ### No Debugger

 In Rust, it is very common to use an external debugging probe via SWD, like a [J-Link] or [DAPLink].
 This makes it really easy to reprogram the device, and even get logs via something like [probe-run] and [defmt].
-These are made possible using [probe-rs]'s
+These are made possible using [probe-rs]'s wide support for different chips, debug probes, and protocols like RTT for getting logs via the debugger link.

 On one hand, this is super powerful.
 It makes a lot of the initial board bringup painless, and every Cortex-M board supports it.